-In this post we clarify the sampling rate numbers of the Raspberry Pi Pico’s Analog-to-Digital Converter (ADC).
-The data sheet for the RP2040 is used for reference.
+In this post we explain the sampling rate numbers of the Raspberry Pi Pico’s Analog-to-Digital Converter (ADC).
+The data sheet for the RP2040 is used for reference [1]

 What is Sampling Rate?

-The sampling rate of an Analog-to-Digital Converter is the speed at which it samples an Analog input waveform or signal and converts it to digital bits.
-There are two operations: Sampling and Conversion.
+The sampling rate of an Analog-to-digital converter is the speed at which it samples an Analog waveform or signal.
+If it is sampled 10 times every second then the sampling rate is 10 Hz.

 ADC parameters